zdravkov/kendo-docs/api/wrappers/jsp/timepicker/animation-close.md

 ### duration `float`

-Difines the animation duration.
+The duration of the close animation in milliseconds.

 #### Example
     <kendo:timePicker-animation-close duration="duration">
     </kendo:timePicker-animation-close>

-### effects `String`
+### effects `java.lang.String`

-Effect to be used for closing of the popup.
+The effect(s) to use when playing the open animation.
+Multiple effects should be separated with a space.Complete list of available animations

 #### Example
     <kendo:timePicker-animation-close effects="effects">